JonasBlx/transport_system_control/state_of_art/road_map.md

 6. [Deep reinforcement learning of passenger behavior in multimodal journey planning with proportional fairness, Kai-Fung Chu, Weisi Guo (2023)](https://link.springer.com/article/10.1007/s00521-023-08733-4)

 * Choice of solution to be explored
-&rarr; Optimizing and computing time by considering network design and scheduling has not yet been done.
+&rarr; Optimizing and computing time by considering network design and scheduling has not yet been done with neural networks.

 ## Phase 3: Framework